 A tragedy hit our Church family and rocked Chris and I to our core about 6 months after that.
 Chris and I had an honest conversation about getting out of ministry.
 In my human mind I didn't think God could redeem the situation.
 So many people were hurt and broken it would be easier to walk away and forget that it all ever happened.
 But in my spirit I felt comfort in the crisis.
 I can't explain it, I knew that some how some way good would come from it, God would be glorified and we needed to press on.
 It was a time of great emotional conflict.

 It has been a year and a half since the tragedy.
 In that time we were in a holding pattern waiting on God and what He would bring.
 It was a time to be still and listen and know that He is God.
 I can tell you God has indeed been glorified.
-The negative things that everyone planned on happening as a result didn't occur.
+The negative things that everyone thought would happening as a result didn't occur.
 The church is stronger today than it ever has been and is growing.
 It is different than it had been but God has been glorified in ways that were unimaginable.

 About 6 months ago, after lots of prayer and counsel we felt that God was us...to more ministry.
-We weren't sure what that meant at the time and still don't totally know.
-We just know we are open vessles for Christ.
-Two weeks ago our church added staff members to it (prior to know there has only been one paid staff person, the pastor), Chris was added to the staff on a part time basis.
+We weren't sure what that meant at the time, and still don't totally know.
+We just know we are open vessels for Christ.
+Two weeks ago our church added staff members to it (prior to now there has only been one staff person, the pastor), Chris was added to the staff on a part time basis.
 It has been awesome to see where the Lord has taken us in these last seven years and how God's hand was in it all.
 We don't know what the future holds, we are looking to God for guidance and waiting for Him to direct the rest of our path.
-Who knows maybe one day Chris will be in full time ministry with his family serving by his side to God's glory.
+Who knows, maybe one day Chris will be in full time ministry with his family serving by his side to God's glory.
 I am truly humbled by the things God has done for my family and I can honestly say that God is good in ALL things.
 I have seen it!